bjscsn/SimplexLogger/README.md

 ## Futures

+- JSON config file
+- make some of the above configurable
-JSON config file, Optional silent running with no stdout for batch processing, make some of the above configurable
+- Optional silent running with no stdout for batch processing

 But no promises at this point.